Lhasa River

-The Lhasa River, also called Kyi Chu (拉薩河 (Lāsà hé)), is a northern tributary of the Yarlung Tsangpo River in the south of the Tibet Autonomous Region of China.
+The Lhasa River, also called Kyi Chu (拉萨河 (Lāsà hé)), is a northern tributary of the Yarlung Tsangpo River in the south of the Tibet Autonomous Region of China.

 The Yarlung Tsangpo is the upper section of the Brahmaputra River.
 The Lhasa River is subject to flooding with the summer monsoon rains, and structures have been built to control the floods.